Massachusetts Debt Collection Harassment Attorney

 What Is The Federal Fair Debt Collection Practices Act (FDCPA)?

 The FDCPA is a law designed to protect consumers from abusive practices by collection agencies and debt collectors.
 Under both federal law and Massachusetts law, certain behaviors can constitute creditor harassment.
 This act sets clear guidelines for how collection agencies may contact you and provides legal recourse if your rights are violated.
-Understanding these protections is essential to stopping aggressive debt collection and holding collectors accountable.

 What Are Unfair Debt Collection Practices in Massachusetts?

-There are both federal and state laws that outline what debt collectors can and cannot do.
 In Massachusetts, the law prohibits debt collectors from:

 - Contacting you directly if they know you are represented by an attorney